Hluu1/Matplotlib-Challenge/README.md

 I generated summary statistics and plotted them in a Bar and Pie Charts. followed by calculating the quartiles, outliers and then placing these datas into a box plot to properly visualise the data.
 I then created a line and a scatter plot to view the data from another point of view and based on that, calculated the correlation and regressioin of the datas inputted.
-Only then when I finsihed preparing the data, I was able to make my analysis on the study.
+Only then when I finished preparing the data, I was able to make my analysis on the study.